-To specify the CPSM translator option, use either the PARM operand of the EXEC statement, like this:
+To specify the CPSM translator option, you can use one of three methods.

-//TRANSLAT EXEC PGM=DFHECP1\$,PARM='COBOL3,CPSM',REGION=4096K or (for the separate translator) an XOPTS options statement, like this: PROCESS XOPTS(...CPSM)
+Use the PARM operand of the EXEC statement, like this: //TRANSLAT EXEC PGM=DFHECP1\$, PARM='COBOL3, CPSM', REGION=4096K or (for the separate translator) an XOPTS options statement, like this: PROCESS XOPTS(...CPSM)

-'''

 or (for the integrated translator) a CICS compiler option like this: CICS('opt1 opt2 optn ...')

-'''